Vestibular (Balance/ Dizziness) & Vision Dysfunction

 10.10

-When assessed in a medically-supervised interdisciplinary concussion clinic, patients with significant functionally-limiting visual symptoms could be considered for a referral to a regulated healthcare professional with training in vision assessment and therapy (i.e. ophthalmologist, optometrist) for assessment.
+Patients with significant functionally limiting visual symptoms should be considered for a referral to a regulated healthcare professional with specific training in vision assessment and providing vision rehabilitation (i.e., ophthalmologist, optometrist, occupational therapists, or physiotherapists).

 Last updated